PeterCamilleri/CX16/docs/memory.md

     tCYC (in seconds) is 1/frequency (in Hertz)

-Now it is more convenient to specify frequency in Megahertz (MHz) and the time in nano-seconds. factoring all that in we get:
+Now it is more convenient to specify frequency in Megahertz (MHz) and the time in nano-seconds.
+Factoring all that in we get:

     tCYC (in nano-seconds) is 1000/frequency (in Megahertz)